 All powdery mildew products – with the exception of horticultural oils – are best used as protectants.
 This means they should be used before there is a serious problem.
 Therein lies the rub: How do you know ahead of time that you will be having a serious mildew problem?

 This limits the usefulness of most fungicides unless you are prepared to spray regularly through the growing season (so not recommended...!).
 Also each of these products has certain limitations.
-For example, sulfur use may lead to mite problems, and both sulfur and oil can be toxic to plants during hot weather or in combination with other products.3 Read the product labels carefully!
+For example, both sulfur and oil can be toxic to plants during hot weather or in combination with other products.2 Read the product labels carefully!

 If You are Still Thinking About Spraying, Consider This:

-- Cornell Univ.
-Plant Disease Diagnostic Clinic.
-2007.
-Botrytis blight (Botrytis cinerea) fact sheet.http://plantclinic.cornell.edu/FactSheets/botrytis/botrytis_blight.htm
+- Cornell University Plant Disease Diagnostic Clinic.
+2018.
+Botrytis Blight. http://plantclinic.cornell.edu/factsheets/botrytisblight.pdf

-DeFrancesco, J. et al. 2002.
-Crop profile for strawberries in Oregon.
-Oregon State Univ.http://www.ipmcenters.org/cropprofiles/docs/ORstrawberries.html
+- DeFrancesco, J. et al. 2002.
+Crop Profile for Strawberries in Oregon.
+Oregon State University. https://ipmdata.ipmcenters.org/documents/cropprofiles/ORstrawberries.pdf

-Cornell University Department of Plant Pathology.
-2006.
-Vegetable MD online.
-Tables of disease resistant varieties.http://vegetablemdonline.ppath.cornell.edu/Tables/TableList.htm
+- Cornell University Department of Plant Pathology.
+Undated.
+Vegetable MD Online: Tables of Disease Resistant Varieties. http://vegetablemdonline.ppath.cornell.edu/Tables/TableList.htm